Inter Pipeline rejects Brookfield's offer as too low, shares jump

 ($1 = 1.2658 Canadian dollars)

-Reporting by Rod Nickel in Winnipeg, Shariq Khan and Arundhati Sarkar in Bengaluru; Editing by Arun Koyyur and Bernadette Baum
+Reporting by Rod Nickel in Winnipeg, Maiya Keidan in Toronto, Shariq Khan and Arundhati Sarkar in Bengaluru; Editing by Arun Koyyur, Bernadette Baum and David Evans

 Our Standards: The Thomson Reuters Trust Principles.